wp-headless/fetch/README.md

 ## Transport Layers

-The architecture of WP-Fetch allows you to specify your own transport layer such as fetch or axios.
+The architecture of Fetch allows you to specify your own transport layer such as fetch or axios.
 This allows devs to use a library that they are familiar with, and perhaps are already using in their app, saving bundle size.

 ### Fetch